Enchanted April (1935 film): Setting

-Home video
+Home media

-As of 2017, Enchanted April has only seen one authorised home video release: a 2005 region 2 French DVD on the Éditions Montparnasse label, titled Avril enchanté.
+Enchanted April was released in 2005 on a region 2 French DVD on the "Éditions Montparnasse" label, titled Avril enchanté.
 It features a very clean print from an unconverted NTSC-PAL master, hence its unaltered 66 minute running time, and optional French subtitles in a small yellow font.
 Additionally, there is an informative 21/2 minute intro – in French, without subtitles – by film historian and restorer Serge Bromberg of Lobster Films.
-There is also a lesser-quality counterfeit 2013 Spanish DVD, titled Un Abril Encantado.